sofiabelen/sofiabelen.github.io/content/projects/visualizing-rusts-vtables-how-dyn-trait-works-in-memory/index.md

 };
 ```

 Essentially, there are no vtables and it's resolved at compile time, sacrificing readability (it really is a mouthful).

-Rust offers a much more straightforward and simple equivalent to CRTP, namely monomorphization.
+Rust offers a native equivalent to CRTP, namely monomorphization.
 This is the approach we'll dig into first to start constructing our mental model of what Rust has to offer.

 ## Static Dispatch